 Omg, I am so tired. (<-thus, you’ll understand about the coffee…)

-We have three daughters [ages 21 (Sunshine, 18 (Pixie) and 14 (Chickadee] who are actors, writers, musicians and generally creative people.
+We have three daughters [ages 20 (The Eldest), 17 (The Middlest) and 13 (The Littlest)] who are actors, writers, musicians and generally creative people.
 Basically, they have interests that seem to need a lot of driving to lessons and an increasing amount of equipment.
 Our house is full of ideas and chatter and the comings and goings of busy, creative people.
-(Note: Sunshine has grown and flown and is living her best young adult life 11 minutes away.
+(Note: The Eldest has grown and flown and is living her best young adult life 11 minutes away.
 We are in the weird stage of parenting where you miss them so much and are also so proud of how they are managing their own lives.)

 A little history…

-I came back to blogging after we moved from the suburbs of Denver, Colorado to Los Angeles in 2013.
-Multiple life transitions left me composing blogs in my head while I sat staring at car butts on the 405 freeway in Los Angeles.
+I came back to blogging after a move from the suburbs of Denver, Colorado and multiple life transitions left me composing blogs in my head while I sat staring at car butts on the 405 freeway in Los Angeles.
 I have a lot of thoughts and it’s better if I share them here instead of with the Starbucks barista, because it backs up the line.

 Ok, now you’re all caught up!

 My goal is to normalize things about living as a person in this day and age through the lens of humaning, family, parenting and faith.
 Life feels hard and isolating and sometimes we forget that EVERYONE ELSE is struggling, too.
 You and I are not alone.